ks-rogers/AnimationSwitchingBottomNavigationView/README.md

 # AnimationSwitchingBottomNavigationView

-AnimationSwitchingNavigationBar is provide layout like a Bottom Navigation View.
+AnimationSwitchinBottomNavigationView is provide layout like a Bottom Navigation View.
 This project is inspired by [the dribble project](https://dribbble.com/shots/6044647-Tab-Bar-Animation-nr-3).

 ![alt text](https://github.com/ks-rogers/Assets/blob/master/AnimationSwitchingTabBar/demo.gif)